TLucking/RAS-University/docs/kinematics.md

 </details>

+---

 ### Chapter 3: Forward Kinematics of robots | Planar 2D robots

 In robotics, understanding how each joint movement translates into precise actions is essential.

+Watch the following video for an intuitive overview of **forward kinematics** before we delve into the mathematical details.

+![Forward Kinematics of robots](https://www.youtube.com/watch?v=svyhLDAoyKc&list=PL1YrgW7ROFofBqPGiWAmTqIwDc5SrzZrA&index=5)
-In this chapter, we'll dive into **forward kinematics** (also called Direct Geometric Model, DGM), a fundamental method that allows us to calculate exactly where a robot’s end-effector (such as a gripper or tool) ends up in space based on its joint configurations (for example its position (x,y) and orientation(θ) in 2D).
+> In this chapter, we'll dive into **forward kinematics** (also called Direct Geometric Model, DGM), a fundamental method that allows us to calculate exactly where a robot’s end-effector (such as a gripper or tool) ends up in space based on its joint configurations (for example its position (x,y) and orientation(θ) in 2D).
 We'll start by exploring simple planar 2D robots, laying a clear foundation for mastering more complex robotic systems.

-Watch the following video for an intuitive overview before we delve into the mathematical details.

-![Forward Kinematics of robots](https://www.youtube.com/watch?v=svyhLDAoyKc&list=PL1YrgW7ROFofBqPGiWAmTqIwDc5SrzZrA&index=5)
+---

 ### Chapter 4: Forward Kinematics (with solved examples) | Homogeneous Transformations

 Here you will see some examples of how to find this end effector positions in 2D using homogeneous transforms as we have seen in Chapter 1.

 ![examples](https://www.youtube.com/watch?v=mO7JJxaVtkE&list=PL1YrgW7ROFofBqPGiWAmTqIwDc5SrzZrA&index=6)
+> First solved example of how to find this end effector positions in 2D using homogeneous transforms

 ![examples2](https://www.youtube.com/watch?v=zg5sS9LZGAM&list=PL1YrgW7ROFofBqPGiWAmTqIwDc5SrzZrA&index=7)
+> Second solved example of how to find this end effector positions in 2D using homogeneous transforms

 Now that we've seen how to compute forward kinematics using homogeneous transformations, let's explore **another insightful way** to approach planar rotations.
 Sometimes, it's more intuitive or practical to represent motion as rotation around an **arbitrary point \( p \)** rather than just around the origin.